nuxt/website-v2/content/fr/contribution-guide/index.md

 ---
 template: post
 title: Contribution Guide
-description: Any contribution to Nuxt.js is more than welcome!
+description: Any contribution to Nuxt is more than welcome!
 back: false
 ---

-> Any contribution to Nuxt.js is more than welcome!
+> Any contribution to Nuxt is more than welcome!

 ## Reporting Issues